deep-entertainment/safehouse/design/gdd.md

 >
 > (shouting) And that would make you switch sides?
 Money?
 Come on, Calvin!
 That's so cliché!

-*MARJORIE* reaches the kitchen and we switch to the `KITCHEN` with her looking in. *REBECA* has backed up to the right side of the screen. *CALVIN* is in the middle of the room.
+[[marjorie]] reaches the kitchen and we switch to the `KITCHEN` with her looking in. *REBECA* has backed up to the right side of the screen. *CALVIN* is in the middle of the room.

 > *CALVIN*
 >